ChrisW-priv/PersonalVault/notes/Diet considerations.md

 So eggs, and avocados are good, cuz cholesterol.

 You need Mg and Zn, so:
-- dark chocolate, nuts and legumes, carrots, berries, boiled spinach, potatoes,
+- dark chocolate, nuts and legumes, carrots, berries, boiled spinach, potatoes, pumpkin seeds
-- shellfish and meat (Zn)
+- shellfish and meat (beef, pork chop) (Zn)

 Vit.
 D helps; low carb diet improves the production of testosterone too